-In this article, I will enlighten you on best-fixed deposit rates in banks right here in Kenya.
+In this article, I will enlighten you on best-fixed deposit rates in Kenya.
 A fixed deposit is the most popular way of saving money.
 It is a sure investment as well as offers good returns.

 While opening a fixed deposit account, you will need to put a fixed tenure at an agreed rate of interest.
 At the end of this tenure, you will receive the amount you have invested plus compound interest.